HurraTech/hurracloud/README.md

 - Using Local Souq service (have to start Souq service - see below)

         go run cmd/jawhar/jawhar.go -S http://127.0.0.1:5060
+        # Or simply use air (tool that auto-build and reload whenever Go source code change):
+        air -c .air.toml

 - Or using Production Souq (https://souq.hurracloud.io - currently down ):